-How long do I have to be with my insurance company to get a discount?
+How long must I be with my insurance company to get a discount?

 Some discounts are automatic, while others are applied once you meet some criteria.
 You might get a discount immediately, for instance, if you buy a new car or bundle your coverage with a home insurance policy.

-If your teen driver earns a 3.0-grade point average, a good student discount would be applied at that time, or for example, if you switch to paperless billing, the price break would follow.
+If your teen driver earns a 3.0-grade point average, a good student discount would be applied at that time, or for example, if you switch to paperless billing, the price break will follow.

 The number of years you’ve been insured and the number of years you’ve had a license both offer huge savings on your rates.
 But they aren’t typically touted as auto insurance discounts because they are quasi-underwriting factors.

-That means in some states, how long you’ve been insured and how long you’ve had a license are taken into account when insurance companies set your base rate in the same way your driving record is considered.
+That means in some states, how long you’ve been insured and how long you’ve had a license are considered when insurance companies set your base rate in the same way your driving record is considered.
 From there, you may or may not qualify for discounts.

-In other states, these variables may be deemed discounts after your rate is set.
+These variables may be deemed discounts in other states after setting your rate.
 Regardless, this information is reviewed when you apply for coverage and get a quote.
 The longer you’ve had continuous coverage and a license, the less you pay.